vantt/supergateway-dockerfile/README.md

 # supergateway-dockerfile

+Dockerfile to run Supergateway inside docker.

-Dockerfile for Supergateway which runs a MCP stdio-based servers over SSE (Server-Sent Events) with one command.
+Supergateway is a kind of gateway/proxy which runs a MCP stdio-based servers over SSE (Server-Sent Events) with one command.
 This is useful for remote access, debugging, or connecting to SSE-based clients when your MCP server only speaks stdio.

 For detail document: https://github.com/supercorp-ai/supergateway

 ## Building the Docker Image